Niketkumardheeryan/Deep_learning-Nano-Degree/README.md

   * 3.Mini Batch Gd : SGD + BGD

 ## Introduction to Pytorch
- * A DL framework develop by FB Ai research team
+ * A DL framework develope by FB Ai research team
  * Faster than Tensorflow
  * Neural networks from scratch
  * Torchvision library for importing different types of Vision data set